jignesh88/ai-agent-product-demo/memory-bank/techContext.md

 - Next.js 14+ with TypeScript
 - React Server Components for performance
 - TailwindCSS for styling
+- Use Stripe like UI for minimalist look.
 - SWR for data fetching
 - Jest and React Testing Library for testing